xatkit-bot-platform/xatkit-whatsapp-via-twilio-platform/README.md

    ![Twilio Sandbox for WhatsApp](https://user-images.githubusercontent.com/48770214/165193307-fdaaf2f9-7c02-4bf2-a0f8-ae4eccb8a9e1.png)

-You can get more information about it at https://www.twilio.com/docs/whatsapp/sandbox
+You can get more information about this configuration at [https://www.twilio.com/docs/whatsapp/sandbox](https://www.twilio.com/docs/whatsapp/sandbox)